 Due to the shortages of available agency Law Enforcement personnel, units should fill through local resources (i.e. County and City).

 TECHNICAL SPECIALIST POSITION (THSP)

-A description of the actual duties they will be performing must be included in the Special Needs box in ROSS.
-Refer to NMG 20.
+A description of the actual duties they will be performing must be included in the Special Needs box in IROC.

 Technical Specialist- Air Resource Advisors (THSP-ARA)